- Start a run

 As you work with runs in Guild it’s important to understand some core concepts.
 If you’d prefer to skip this conceptual material, jump to Start a run below.

-A run directory is a file system directory (or folder) that contains artifacts associated with a run.
+A run directory is a file system directory (folder) that contains artifacts associated with a run.
 Guild creates a unique run directory for every run.
 This directory contains a variety of important data:

 - Run metadata